francoisdevlin/devlinsf-clojure-utils/docs/map-utils.markdown

 The data is grouped by :owner, each row is mapped by the `(comp count :item)` function (it computes the length of item), and the resulting lists are reduced by the `+` function.

+1. How the data is grouped.
+2. How each hash is mapped.
+3. How each mapping is reduced.